Back to Blog

 1. Send a tailored note or email 2 to 6 days ahead of the invitation drop from a board member, key volunteer, the CEO or a peer.
 The letter can simply state that soon an invitation will be arriving for XYZ event and you hope s/he will consider attending.
 This may be a short letter expressing what type of event it is, relating the recipients relationship to the charity ("as a former board member..."), explaining the author's relationship to the nonprofit ("...
 I've been supporting Charity 1 for the last 5 years and what they accomplish is remarkable") and the case for the cause.

-2. Include a handwritten note when using paper invitations.
+2. Include a handwritten note when using paper invitations whenever possible.
 Include a note from the event chairperson, a board member, a key volunteer, the CEO or a peer.
-I've had success using transparent Post-It notes.
+I've had success using transparent Post-It notes so the invitation design can still be easily seen.

 3. Include a handwritten note on the invitation.
-This is less preferable, but will still work.
+This is less preferable, but will help the invitation feel personalized.

 When preparing digital invitations